ambirdsall/ambirdsall.github.io/README.md

   Game](https://en.wikipedia.org/wiki/Chaos_game) algorithm.
 Right now I'm just blogging about programming, but I may change that.

+  I also like the thought of doing something fun to expand the triangle doodad.
+  For example, clicking on the triangle could start them flocking around using the 2d version of the boids algorithm.

 ## 🚀 Quick start

 1.  **Start developing.**